mlochbaum/BQN/doc/hook.md

 ## Description

-In the general case, I think of Before as using `𝔽` as a preprocessing function applied to `𝕨` (when there are two arguments) and After as using `𝔾` as preprocessing for `𝕩`.
+In the general case, I think of Before as using `𝔽` as a preprocessing function applied to `𝕨` (when there are two arguments), and After as using `𝔾` as preprocessing for `𝕩`.
 Then the other operand is called on the result and remaining argument.
-Here are some simple calls with Pair (`⋈`): the result is a pair that corresponds to `𝕨‿𝕩`, but one or the other result has been modified by the pointy-side function.
+Here are some simple calls with [Pair](pair.md) (`⋈`): the result is a pair that corresponds to `𝕨‿𝕩`, but one or the other result has been modified by the pointy-side function.

         9 √⊸⋈ 2